Human-Centered AI · NIST CAISI · Schmidt Sciences HAVI · Kenyon AI CoLab

 NIST CAISI · UNESCO

-PI for the MLA at the NIST Center for AI Standards and Innovation; engagement with UNESCO and the UN on AI governance.
+Co-leads the MLA team at the NIST Center for AI Standards and Innovation; engagement with UNESCO and the UN on AI governance.

 Nonprofit · civil society